grz0zrg/fsynth/README.md

  All servers are clustered for scalability and smooth updates.

-## Build
+## Build system

-Fragment is built with a custom build system called Nut scanning for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier for production ready usage, the build system was made with the functional *Anubis* programming language based on cartesian closed category theory.
+Fragment is built with a custom build system scanning for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier, the build system was made with the functional *Anubis* programming language, a programming language based on cartesian closed category theory.

 Since the *Anubis* language is relatively unknown, a simplified (without live check & build) Python port of the build system is available, check out [pyNut](https://github.com/grz0zrg/pynut)

-_app_fs.\*_ and _app_cm.\*_ are the entry point files used by the build system to produce a single file and a production ready file in the *dist* directory.

 If you want to build it by yourself, install [pyNut](https://github.com/grz0zrg/pynut) script somewhere in your PATH then call `pynutbuild` shell script in the `client` root directory.

+**_app_fs\_** and **_app_cm\_** are the entry point files used by the build system to produce a single file and a production ready file in the *dist* directory.

 The Anubis build system can be found [here](https://github.com/grz0zrg/nut) and this build system is called by the shell script named `nutbuild` (root folder)

-## How to setup your own
+## How to setup your own server

 Fragment make use of NodeJS, NPM, MongoDB and Redis database, once those are installed, it is easy to run it locally: